JuliaData/DataFrames.jl/docs/src/man/basics.md

    6 │ India    Economics  female       54.5982      4  Anam       Dehradoon
 ```

-# Not, Between, Cols, and All column selectors
+### Not, Between, Cols, and All Column Selectors

 You can use `Not`, `Between`, `Cols`, and `All` selectors in more complex column selection
-scenarioes. `All()` allows us to select all columns of `DataFrame` while `Between` selector
+scenarios:
+- `Not` selector (from the [InvertedIndices.jl](https://github.com/mbauman/InvertedIndices.jl) package)
+  allows us to specify the columns we want to exclude from the resulting data frame.
+  We can put any valid other column selector inside `Not`;
-allow us to specify a range of columns (we can specify the start and stop column using any
+- `Between` selector allows us to specify a range of columns (we can pass the start and stop column using any
-of the single column selector syntaxes).
-On the other hand, `Not` selector allows us to specify
+  of the single column selector syntaxes);
-the columns we want to exclude from the resulting data frames.
-We can put any valid other column
-selector inside `Not`.
-Finally `Cols(...)` selector picks a union of other selectors passed as
+- `Cols(...)` selector picks a union of other selectors passed as its arguments;
-its arguments.

-A `Not` selector (from the [InvertedIndices](https://github.com/mbauman/InvertedIndices.jl) package)
-can be used to select all columns excluding a specific subset:
+- `All()` allows us to select all columns of `DataFrame`; this is the same as passing `:`;
+- regular expression to select columns whose names math it.

+Let us give some examples of these selectors.

+Drop `:Age` column:

 ```jldoctest dataframe
 julia> german[:, Not(:Age)]